brisbanewebdeveloper/readmypo/readme.md

 ## Requirements

-This script requires other command "terminal-notifier".
+This script requires other command [terminal-notifier](https://github.com/julienXX/terminal-notifier).
 If you don't have it and have brew do:

 ```
 > brew install terminal-notifier
 ```